Academic Catalogs

 Out-of-class Assignments

-Online research Weekly reading
+Online research Weekly assigned reading Project activities

 Demonstration of Critical Thinking